-- 6. In my distress, I will call on the LORD; I will cry out to my God for help.
+- 6. In my distress, I will call on Jehovah, and I will cry to my God for help!
 He will hear my voice from His temple, and my plea will come to Him, even into His ears. - 7.
 Then the earth shook and trembled, and the foundations of the mountains moved; they were shaken because He burned with anger.